rishabhdubeyiisc/UART_peripheral/README.md

 # UART_peripheral
-Designed a full fleged uart peripheral in VHDL, Copyrights hold
+Designed a full fleged uart peripheral in VHDL.

 Mail me if u want to copy the code, Or else will be considered violation.